Ultimate Digital Camera Buyer’s Guide: Compacts, DSLR and Tripods

 Bayer filter

 the pixels only detect the total amount of light incident; they do not distinguish colors.
-In order to generate a color image, sensor companies coat the sensor with an array of color filters, and the particular pattern has been standardized to a ‘Bayer filter’: Every other pixel sees green, and the other pixels alternate between red and blue.
-One important result from this is that the final image (say a color Jpeg file) has been produced by interpolating between pixels in order to appear that each image pixel has full-color information.
+To generate a color image, sensor companies coat the sensor with an array of color filters, and the particular pattern has been standardized to a ‘Bayer filter’: Every other pixel sees green, and the other pixels alternate between red and blue.
+One important result from this is that the final image (say a color Jpeg file) has been produced by interpolating between pixels to appear that each image pixel has full-color information.
 RAW images consist of the actual individual pixels and are used in more advanced photography because each pixel retains its original identity and the photographer/print shop has more control over the final color print.

 Flash

 Usually, these cameras have an automatic flash, so make sure you know how to turn it off: flash photography is often forbidden in museums, churches, etc. One important property of the flash is that closer objects will appear brighter than more distant ones, from the inverse-square law.
 This can result in a close person appearing bleached white, while the wall behind them is black.
 Also, because the flash is (relatively) low power, there is a limited useful range- the flash may not be able to effectively illuminate people more than a dozen feet away.
 Another issue related to flash photography is the “red-eye effect”: light enters the subject’s eye, bounces off the fundus, and back out of the eye- the red color comes from the blood vessels in the choroid.
-Because the problem is so common and pervasive, some cameras have a ‘red eye reduction’ mechanism which often consists of a series of bright flashes designed to contract the subject’s pupil; make sure your subject doesn’t think the picture was taken during those flashes and walk away.
+Because the problem is so pervasive, some cameras have a ‘red eye reduction’ mechanism which often consists of a series of bright flashes designed to contract the subject’s pupil; make sure your subject doesn’t think the picture was taken during those flashes and walk away.

 Gain

 These cameras almost always have a high f-number lens.
-This provides a large depth of field (most of your objects will be in focus) and combined with the small sensor size, produce little aberration.
+This provides a large depth of field (most of your objects will be in focus) and combined with the small sensor size, produces little aberration.
 If the aperture is fixed, the amount of light at the sensor is controlled by the shutter speed (or if there is no shutter, the integration time).
 Often there will be an automatic gain correction (AGC) to control the sensor output levels to prevent bleaching (overexposure or white pixels) and underexposure- black pixels.
 AGC can introduce a lot of noise in your images- even indoor lighting, without a flash, can tax the gain level of your camera.
 Because of this, camera manufacturers add noise reduction schemes that result in a loss of fine detail.

 Dynamic Range

 the dynamic range of an image, like any other signal, represents the amount of (intensity) variation that can be resolved.
 In a well-exposed image, there are not too many underexposed black pixels or overexposed white pixels.
 Visual studies have shown that human vision cannot distinguish more than 256 discrete grey levels: this is why computer displays are either 8-bit monochrome or 24-bit RGB color.
-Images with less than 8 bits (24-bit color) dynamic range appear ‘posterized’, while images with more than 8 (24) bits of the dynamic range must be re-scaled prior to display.
+Images with less than 8 bits (24-bit color) dynamic range appear ‘posterized’, while images with more than 8 (24) bits of the dynamic range must be re-scaled before display.

 Sensors can have more than 8 bits of dynamic range- there are 16-bit sensors on the market- but increasing the number of bits does not automatically increase the maximum signal-to-noise ratio that can be supported.
 Images with more than 8 (24) bits allow more flexibility in post-processing to adjust brightness, contrast, and color balance (discussed below).